Dynamics of Modular Matings: Introduction

-In the final section we prove that when $a$ lies in such a parameter space lune we may choose a dynamical space lune $L_a$, which depends analytically on $a$, on which to perform our surgery \cite{BL} to transform the correspondence ${\mathcal F}_a$ into a rational map of the form $z \to z+1/z+A$, that is to say a quadratic rational map whose conjugacy class lies in $Per_1(1)$ (in Milnor's notation).
-In a sequel \cite{BL2} to the current article, by applying this result we intend to prove the following conjecture, where $M_1$ denotes the connectedness locus of the family $Per_1(1)$.
+In a sequel \cite{BL3} to the present paper we shall show that when $a$ lies in the parameter space lune ${\mathcal L}_\theta$ established by Theorem \ref{param-lune}, we may choose a dynamical space lune $L_a$, depending analytically on $a$, on which to perform a surgery to transform the correspondence ${\mathcal F}_a$ into a rational map of the form $z \to z+1/z+A$, that is to say a quadratic rational map whose conjugacy class lies in Milnor's slice $Per_1(1)$.
+Then, using the theory of {\it holomorphic motions} we shall prove the following conjecture, in which $\mathcal{M}_1$ denotes the connectedness locus of the family $Per_1(1)$:

-\begin{conj} There exists a homeomorphism $h:M_\Gamma\to M_1$ such that for each $a\in M_\Gamma$ the correspondence ${\mathcal F}_a$ is a mating between the quadratic rational map $h(a)\in Per_1(1)$ and the modular group $\Gamma$. \end{conj}
+\begin{conj} There exists a homeomorphism $\chi:\mathcal{M}_{\Gamma}\to \mathcal{M}_1$ such that for each $a\in \mathcal{M}_{\Gamma}$ the correspondence ${\mathcal F}_a$ is a mating between the quadratic rational map $\chi(a)\in Per_1(1)$ and the modular group $\Gamma$. \end{conj}

-In \cite{PR} Carsten Petersen and Pascale Roesch prove that $M_1$ is homeomorphic to the classical Mandelbrot set $M$.
-Thus proving Conjecture \ref{homeo} will finally yield a mathematical justification for the resemblence between $M_\Gamma$ and $M$ first noted experimentally in \cite{BP}.
+In \cite{PR} Carsten Petersen and Pascale Roesch prove that $\mathcal{M}_1$ is homeomorphic to the classical Mandelbrot set $\mathcal M$.
+Thus proving Conjecture \ref{homeo} will yield a mathematical justification of the resemblance between $\mathcal{M}_{\Gamma}$ and $\mathcal M$ first noted experimentally almost three decades ago in \cite{BP}.\\

-For the convenience of the reader, Table \ref{compare} exhibits parallels between the Douady-Hubbard theory for quadratic polynomials $Q_c$ and the theory developed below for the quadratic correspondences ${\mathcal F}_a$.

-{\bf Acknowledgement.} The authors are very grateful to Adam Epstein for first suggesting to them in 2011 that they might be in a position to prove a result along the lines of Conjecture \ref{homeo}, and to Adam Epstein, Carsten Petersen and Pascale Roesch for very helpful discussions at various stages of the work reported on here.
-Funding support from BREUDS (FP7-PEOPLE-2012-IRSES 318999) and the Funda\c{c}\~ao de amparo a pesquisa do estado de S\~ao Paulo (Fapesp, process 2016/50431-6) is also gratefully acknowledged.